Breaking News | ASUU urges FG to take out IPPIS as condition to call off strike

 “With the full cooperation of the concerned agencies, the final test with NITDA could be completed as a matter of days and UTAS adopted in place of IPPIS in our universities.

-“ASUU disagrees with government on the use of IPPIS during the so-called transition period.
+“ASUU disagrees with the government on the use of IPPIS during the so-called transition period.

-“In practical terms, there is no transition period if government is sincere,”Ogunyemi said.
+“In practical terms, there is no transition period if the government is sincere,”Ogunyemi said.

 The ASUU president said it would take a longer period to capture more than three-quarters of its members who were not yet on IPPIS than the time required to run through the last stage of the integrity test for UTAS.